opentelekomcloud-docs/distributed-cache-service/umn/source/faqs/master_standby_switchover/when_does_a_master_standby_switchover_occur.rst

 -  If you restart a master/standby instance on the DCS console, a master/standby switchover will be triggered.

+-  If you scale up a single-node or master/standby instance, a master/standby switchover will be triggered.

+   During scale-up, a new standby node with the new specifications is created.
+After full and incremental data on the master node is synchronized to the standby node, a master/standby switchover is performed and the original node is deleted.

 After a master/standby switchover occurs, you will receive a notification.
 Check whether the client services are running properly.
 If not, check whether the TCP connection is normal and whether it can be re-established after the master/standby switchover to restore the services.